zebonair/scoreboard-app/README.md

 # Scoreboard

-This project implements a simple scoreboard service library for managing ongoing and finished matches, allowing the user to start new matches, update scores, finish matches, and view match summaries.
+This project implements a simple scoreboard service library for managing sport matches, allowing the user to start new matches, update scores, finish matches, and view match summaries.

 ## Features